babel/website/docs/v8-migration.md

 - All presets and plugins require `@babel/core@^8.0.0` as peer dependency.
 Some Babel 7 plugins and presets might work with `@babel/core@8`, and some Babel 8 plugins and presets might work with `@babel/core@7`, but we do not provide any official support for that.
 - `@babel/eslint-parser` and `@babel/eslint-plugin` require `eslint@>=9.0.0` as peer dependency. ([#15563](https://github.com/babel/babel/issues/15563))

+### `loose` and `spec` options deprecation {#loose-spec-deprecation}

+The `loose` and `spec` options have been removed in favor of the new [`assumptions`](./assumptions.md) top-level option, which is more flexible and can be used to configure assumptions specific to your codebase for all plugins in a single place.

+- They have been completely removed from `@babel/preset-env`, and you can copy the equivalent [`assumptions`](./assumptions.md#migrating-from-babelpreset-envs-loose-and-spec-modes) configuration to your config.
+- When used in individual plugins, they still work but will emit a warning pointing to the equivalent `assumptions` configuration.
+You can migrate them after upgrading to Babel 8.

 ## Renamed Packages {#renamed-packages}